yu17/scis/README.md

 # EECS345_interpreter

-An Interpreter for a C-like language implemented in Scheme.
+A Simple Interpreter for a C-like language implemented in Scheme.

 All features, including the optional features, are implemented.